AI-for-RNA-Biology/onedrive-client/README.md

 Microsoft OneDrive provided by the University of Bern does not allow access via `rclone`.
 This makes it less convenient to transfer files programmatically on an HPC.

 One option is to create a share link for each file (select a file, click on three dots `...` → share → settings → "Anyone").
-You can use the link to download directly via `wget` or `curl` by appending `&download=1` to the end of the link:
+You can use the link to download directly with `wget` or `curl` by appending `&download=1` to the end of the link:
 ```
 # Example share link:
 sharelink="https://unibe365-my.sharepoint.com/:u:/g/personal/xxx/IQAKnc?e=nxuIgG"

+# wrap link in quotes
 # filename won't resolve automatically, must declare
-# wrap link in quotes
 wget -O myfile.gz "${sharelink}&download=1"
 ```